spfitzpatrick/predmachlearn-030/Project.md

 ```

 ## Exploratory Analysis
 An inspection of the data frame dimensions indicates that the available data contains nearly 20,000 rows of 160 columns.
-This is a substantial number of predictors with which to build a model, so some reduction techniques will be applied to select a smaller set of predictors.
+This is a substantial number of predictors with which to attempt to build a model, so some reduction techniques will be applied to select a smaller set of predictors.

 The various types and numbers of column classes are as follows.